cc-hpc-itwm/GPI-2/README.md

 ### Non-interactive usage

-If `gaspi_run` is used in a batch system, the machine file still must be provided.
+`gaspi_run` can of course be used used in a batch job.
 In general, the information required to setup such file job scheduler can be obtained from environment variables defined by the job scheduler.
-The directory docs/batch_examples includes sample scripts for setting the machine file and submitting jobs to common batch processing systems.
+The directory `docs/batch_examples` includes sample scripts for setting the machine file and submitting jobs to common batch processing systems.
 They can be used as starting point for some elaborated applications and particular environments.

 ## 5. THE GASPI_LOGGER